RaagShri17/PhishingURLDetector/README.md

-# Phishing URL Detector (100% Java)
+# Phishing URL Detector

-A hybrid phishing URL detector — rule-based scoring **and** a hand-rolled Logistic Regression ML model — written entirely in Java.
+A hybrid phishing URL detector - rule-based scoring **and** a hand-rolled Logistic Regression ML model - written entirely in Java.
 No Python, no external ML libraries, no pickle files.
 The ML model trains itself in a fraction of a second, in-process, every time you run the app, straight from the CSV dataset.